Xujiayao/Discord-MC-Chat/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Set [ ] to [X] -->

 - [ ] I confirm that I have [searched for existing issues / pull requests](https://github.com/Xujiayao/MCDiscordChat/issues?q=) before requesting to avoid duplicate requesting.
+- [ ] I confirm that I noted that if I don't follow the instructions, the issue may be closed directly.

 ### Related Issues